safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 be able to do this on a constant basis.

 The devices would need to be in close enough proximity with users to establish a contact in the first place.
-And since the `ViralDistribution` function factors in the number of Viral Tokens that are minted, we can tweak this to limit the impact of such attacks and make them ever more expensive.
+And since the `RiskDistribution` function factors in the number of Risk Tokens that are minted, we can tweak this to limit the impact of such attacks and make them ever more expensive.

 ### Use of Crafted Clean Profiles

-It would be possible for there to be a black market which specialises in crafting clean profiles.
+It would be possible for there to be a black market which specializes in crafting clean profiles.
 Infected people could use these to get into premises, and given the anonymous nature of our protocol, this would be impossible to completely prevent.

-We instead make it expensive for these profiles to be crafted in the first place, e.g. through needing to post regularly, have interactions which match "normal" behaviour, produce proof-of-work computations to publish each of those records, etc.
+We instead make it expensive for these profiles to be crafted in the first place, e.g. through needing to post regularly, have interactions which match "normal" behavior, produce proof-of-work computations to publish each of those records, etc.

-And once a profile has been crafted, interactions with active verifiers require that the profile communicates disclosures according to protocol — thus making it difficult to maintain a clean profile in the face of an epidemic.
+And once a profile has been crafted, interactions with Verifiers require that the profile behaves according to protocol — thus making it difficult to maintain a clean profile in the face of an epidemic.

 ### Knowing a Personal Contact is Infected

-If a user had only met a single person in the previous week and then later receives a disclosure resulting in their SafetyScore going down significantly, then they could know with fairly high confidence that this personal contact is infected.
+If a user had only met a single person in the previous week and then later receives a Risk Token resulting in their SafetyScore going down significantly, then they could know with fairly high confidence that this personal contact is infected.